Dusting off outdated patterns

 The Japan Times – Oct.
 16, 2016

-As violence flares up again around the world’s largest group of stateless people in Myanmar, a Rohingya refugee near Tokyo is pressing the Japanese government to come to their aid.
+As violence flares up again around the world’s largest group of stateless people in Myanmar, a Rohingya refugee near Tokyo is pressing Japanese decision-makers to come to the aid of his people.

 Messaging app wars take new turn with Line IPO